HandsOnDataViz/book/docs/HandsOnDataViz.md

 Figure 7.2: Start your bar chart at zero.
 </p>

-But the zero-baseline rule does not apply to line charts, which represent values through the *position* and *angle* of the line, not its height.
-Visualization expert Alberto Cairo demonstrates that starting a line chart at a number other than zero does not necessarily distort its encoded information because we rely on its shape, not its height, to determine its meaning.[23]
+But the zero-baseline rule does *not* apply to line charts.
+Visualization expert Alberto Cairo points out that line charts represent values through the *position* and *angle* of the line, rather than its height or length.
+Starting a line chart at a number other than zero does *not* necessarily distort its encoded information because our eyes rely on its shape to determine its meaning, rather than its proximity to the baseline.[23]
+In fact, if you mistakenly force a line chart to begin at the zero baseline, you may inadvertently produce a misleading chart, as you will learn in the [How to Lie with Charts section of Chapter 15](how-to-lie-with-charts.html).

-TODO: Confirm revision with Ilya; Add visual here of line chart baseline at zero versus higher number to illustrate the argument?
+TODO: Discuss with Ilya about adding a simpler chart comparison to demonstrate Cairo’s primary argument, not the secondary argument about misleading charts

 #### Pie Charts Represent 100%